Burwood/containers101/containers_lab/task_5msb.md

     go get github.com/mattn/go-sqlite3 && \
     go get github.com/yosssi/ace

-ADD . .
+#ADD . .
+ADD src/dev.db /app/dev.db
+ADD templates /app/templates/
+ADD src/main.go /app/main.go

-RUN cd src && CGO_ENABLED=0 GOOS=linux go build -o goapp .
+RUN CGO_ENABLED=1 GOOS=linux go build -a -o goapp .

 ENV PORT 8080
 EXPOSE 8080

-ADD /src/goapp /app/

 ENTRYPOINT ["/app/goapp"]
 ```

+This Dockerfile is using the Golang community provided Alpine Linux Image as its base **(FROM golang:alpine)**, then setting the current working directory to **/app**.
+Next, it is running apk and installing the necessary dev tooling packages that we'll need to build a golang app, followed by running the **go get** package manager to get the modules we'll need to build our app.
+Then it adds all of the files from the current host directory into the working directory on the container.
+Lastly, we'll run the **go build** command, expose our ports, and setup our entrypoint so that only our go binary runs.

- 3. Next build your container and tag it **go-http-demo:v1** and **run it remembering to publish the container port 8080 to 8080 on your localhost**
+ 3. Now, using the commands from previous tasks, build your container and tag it **go-http-demo:v1** and **run it remembering to publish the container port 8080 to 8080 on your localhost**

  4. Click the **Web Preview Button** in the cloud shell or if you are running this locally, open the browser to [your new app](http://localhost:8080)